docker/docs/compose/install.md

 * [Get Docker Toolbox](/toolbox/overview.md) (for older systems)

-If you are running the Docker daemon and client directly on Microsoft Windows Server, follow the instructions in the "Windows Server" tab.
+If you are running the Docker daemon and client directly on Microsoft Windows Server, follow the instructions in the Windows Server tab.

 </div>
 <div id="windows-server" class="tab-pane fade in active" markdown="1">